May 29, 2024

 Share This Story

-Home / Living with Diabetes / How To Apply a Continuous Glucose Monitor
+Home / Living with Diabetes / How to Apply a CGM Sensor

-That said, you won’t be able to use these devices properly if you don’t know how to apply their sensors the right way.
+That said, you won’t be able to use these devices properly if you don’t know how to apply their sensors correctly.
 If you’re wondering, “how is CGM inserted?,” you’re not alone.
-Keep reading for a complete guide to CGM installation and more.
+Keep reading for a complete guide to continuous glucose monitor installation and more.

 What is a continuous glucose monitor?